ashishgupta2598/SaCTI/README.md

 ```

 ## Data annotation framework
-If you are interested in our data annotation framework, you can check [`Annotation_Framework`][] folder for the more details.
+If you are interested in our data annotation framework, you can check [`Annotation_Framework`](https://github.com/hrishikeshrt/classification-annotation) for the more details.

 ## Citation